 17. To train your dog to be a good family pet

-Training collars come in various shapes and sizes, each with its own unique set of benefits and drawbacks.
-Before purchasing a training collar, it is important to consider your dog’s personality and behavior, as well as your own training goals.
+Training collars come in various shapes and sizes, each with a unique set of benefits and drawbacks.
+Before purchasing a training collar, it is important to consider your dog’s personality, behavior, and training goals.
 You can consult a professional trainer to guide you with your dog training.